Methodology

 Start comparing

-Use the nurse salary and take-home pay calculator or open a specialty guide for pediatric nurse and labor and delivery nurse comparisons.
+Use the nurse salary and take-home pay calculator or open the registered nurse, pediatric nurse, and labor and delivery nurse guides.